 Becoming legally separated, divorced or terminating a domestic partnership* can have an impact on your benefit enrollment.
 Be sure to consider the following:

 1. Remember that support is available to help you with this transition through the Faculty and Staff Assistance Program through Carebridge.

 2. Changes to your benefits

 - You have 31 days from the date of the divorce or legal separation to make changes to your benefits.
-Remember, if your spouse gains other coverage, such as through their own employer, that is also a qualifying status change that allows you 31 days to change your enrollment.

 - You must remove your former spouse and any former dependents from medical, dental/vision, life and accidental death and dismemberment (AD&D) insurance coverage when they lose eligibility.
 If you are required by a court decree to provide your former spouse or dependents with coverage, you will need to make alternate arrangements, such as paying for coverage they may be eligible for under another employer’s plan.
 A court’s requirement to provide coverage does not alter the benefits eligibility policy for the University’s plans.
 Any family members whose coverage is terminated will be offered COBRA.

 - Enroll in medical, dental or vision coverage (with proof you lost coverage under the other plans).

 - Increase or decrease your health care and dependent care flexible spending accounts (FSA), as applicable.

 - Increase or decrease your life and AD&D insurance.

 - Contact HR Shared Services to make any of these changes.
 Failure to remove an ineligible dependent timely may result in financial repercussions.